andreidobrinski/docker-kubernetes-course-udemy/notes.md

 - ports should match
   - containerPort in pod and targetPort in service
   - nodePort is what port the browser uses. between 30000-32767
+- services are useful to keep developing on the same local IP address if pods are deleted or changed

 apiVersion